 The College is a member of the National Junior College Athletic Association (NJCAA) and participates in intercollegiate competition in men's baseball and women's fast-pitch softball.
-Students have the opportunity to participate in intramural sports, as well as an extensive sports and human performance program.

 Student Game Room

 The ACC Game Room is open to all currently enrolled ACC students with a current student ID.
 Pool and ping pong tables, foosball, video gaming systems and board games are available in the game room.
 More information can be found in The POD under Student Activities.